ABB00717/ooooobsidian/Cpp.md

 - Variables with _automatic storage_ (such as local variables) that are not explicitly initialized are left uninitialized, and thus have an undetermined value.

+The `elements` field within square brackets `[]`, representing the number of elements in the array, must be a _constant expression_, since arrays are blocks of static memory whose size must be determined at compile time, before the program runs.